steffichern/steffichern.github.io/_pages/about.md

 🧠 My research interests lie at the intersection of natural language processing (NLP) and machine learning (ML).
 Specifically, I'm interested in the following topics:
 - **Superalignment**: Ensuring that superintelligent AI systems autonomously adhere to human goals, values, and safety standards, especially as they surpass human cognitive understanding and operate in scenarios that are hard for humans to control.
-[ScaleEval](https://arxiv.org/abs/2401.16788), [OlympicArena](https://arxiv.org/abs/2406.12753), [BeHonest](https://arxiv.org/abs/2406.13261), [Cognitive Engineering](to come).
+[ScaleEval](https://arxiv.org/abs/2401.16788), [OlympicArena](https://arxiv.org/abs/2406.12753), [BeHonest](https://arxiv.org/abs/2406.13261).
 - **Trustworthy and Robust AI**: Ensuring AI systems are reliable, honest, and safe by developing tools to detect factual inaccuracies, prevent hallucinations, adapt AI behavior to dynamic human norms, and strengthen robustness against adversarial attacks.
 [BeHonest](https://arxiv.org/abs/2406.13261), [FacTool](https://arxiv.org/abs/2307.13528), [Align on the Fly](https://arxiv.org/abs/2312.15907), [Halu-J](https://arxiv.org/pdf/2407.12943), [Combating Adversarial Attacks](https://arxiv.org/abs/2401.05998).
 - **Evaluation and Benchmarking of LLMs**: Investigating scalable evaluation methods to assess the performance of LLMs.
 Emphasis on human-AI collaboration, leveraging AI to enhance humans oversight and evaluate model outputs effectively.
 [ScaleEval](https://arxiv.org/abs/2401.16788), [OlympicArena](https://arxiv.org/abs/2406.12753), [BeHonest](https://arxiv.org/abs/2406.13261).
 <!-- 🚀 In this rapidly evolving field, I strive to contribute to the advancement of techniques that ensure the trustworthiness and robustness of LLMs. -->